- June 4, 2025

 Frequently Asked Questions

-MIO: Memories in Orbit is a platformer game with science fiction theme.
+MIO: Memories in Orbit is a platformer game with mystery and science fiction themes.

 MIO: Memories in Orbit is available on Nintendo Switch, PlayStation 5, PlayStation 4, Steam Deck and others.